-Your child should start to get better after taking the medicine for 2 days.
-It is important that they take the whole course of the medicine that has been prescribed.
+The medicine will start working straight away and your child should start to get better after taking the medicine for 2 days.
+It is important that they take the whole course of medicine that has been prescribed.
 Do not stop early.